theCanadianHat/OCA8/chapters/3/reviewQuestions/readme.md

 - F. The code does not compile.

 ### A12.
+A. First, we delete the characters at index 2 until the character one before index 8.
+At this point, 0189 is in `numbers`.
+The following lines uses method chaining.
+It appends a dash to the end of the characters sequence, resulting in 0189-, and then inserts a plus sign at index 2, resulting in 01+89-.

 ### Q13.
 What is the result of the following code?
 ```java